 Chief Kitsap Academy - The Arrival of the Hyas yiem

 This film was shot by students from the Suquamish tribal school, Chief Kitsap Academy, in April of 2014.
 The footage of the students as they prepared to get their canoes to the shore and the way they worked together to make their boats glide so elegantly on the water, all of it speaks to the pride and power of an amazing heritage.
 It was a memorable part of the "Message in a Plastic Bottle," and to watch it again here is a reminder of the honor of the experience.
 (Thanks to Karen Matsumoto and her students for all their support.)

 May 2015 .....
 Puget Trail Journey

 This kayaking trip through south Puget Sound will combine history and science while retracing Puget's path of 225 years ago.

-What is a watershed?
-In this case, the Puyallup River watershed, that starts high on the flanks of the Pacific Northwest's most iconic mountain and follows a winding route to the waters of Commencement Bay, 45 miles in all.
-It would be interesting to follow the river's path; it seems like might be some lessons there...
+This week-long expedition will explore the Puyallup River watershed, starting high on the flanks of the Pacific Northwest's most iconic mountain and following a winding route to the salty waters of Commencement Bay.

 Ongoing .....
 Mussel collection, Puget Sound.
 Sampling being done in various places throughout the Sound for microplastics study being done at the University of Puget Sound, in Tacoma.
 (Nick Lyon, UPS)